 The same is also true for silver, oil, and rare earth companies.

 Iran handed us this setup.
-Every rial they convert into gold bars is another dollar added to the value of the mines we're targeting.
+Every Rial they convert into gold bars is another dollar added to the value of the mines we're targeting.
 They're the unwitting architects of the greatest gold heist in modern market history.
 And they don't even know it.

 That's the disconnect I'm going to exploit inside The War Room over the next several months.